cncf/tag-security/community/assessments/projects/openyurt/self-assessment.md

     + Type check and lint ci.
     + Trivy scan is adopted to scan vulnerability for every image.
     + Unit tests and e2e tests.
+    + Automatic code coverage using [codecov.io](https://app.codecov.io/) is generated in the PR for each submitted
 + Code Review
-    + Changes must be reviewed and merged by the project maintainers.
+    + Changes must be reviewed and merged by the project [maintainers](https://github.com/openyurtio/community/blob/main/community-membership.md).
++ Release
+    + The release process of a new version of OpenYurt(involving changelog, documents, helm charst) is detailed in the [release process document](https://github.com/openyurtio/openyurt/blob/master/RELEASE-PROCESS.md).

 ### Communication Channels